Free shipping on orders over $75! Ends Sunday! Details

 Linda Granfield is a widely published author whose book Circus: An Album won six awards, including a place on the “Best of the Best” list by Chicago Public Library.
 Known for her clear and accessible writing, Granfield has penned many young adult publications as well as adult nonfiction books.
 She lives in Toronto, Canada.

-The contributing author Fred Dahlinger, Jr. from Baraboo, Wisconsin, is a circus historian and author of several books on the American circus.
+Contributing author, Fred Dahlinger Jr., is a circus historian and author of several books on the American circus.
+He is from Baraboo, Wisconsin, where you can also find Circus World Museum.

 Details